-The Group’s employees are instrumental to its success, and it respects and values the individuality and diversity that ever y employee brings to the business.
-As at December 31, 2016, 54% of the Group’s employees were female (2014: 54%) as the Group had 10 employees, five of whom were female.
+The Group’s employees are instrumental to its success, and it respects and values the individuality and diversity that every employee brings to the business.
+As at December 31, 2017, 50% of the Group’s employees were female as the Group had 10 employees, five of whom were female.
 In terms of the Company’s Board of Directors, there were six Directors, five of whom were male and one of whom was female.
 Prior to any appointment to the Board, the Nomination Committee gives due regard to diversity and gender with a view to appointing the best placed individual for the role.

-The Group recognises that it has more to do in encouraging and supporting diversity and hopes to be able to identif y and develop talent at all levels in the organisation as the Group continues to grow.
+The Group recognises that it has more to do in encouraging and supporting diversity and hopes to be able to identify and develop talent at all levels in the organisation as the Group continues to grow.

-The Company chooses business partners and counterparties carefully, based on merit and reputation, and only works with persons of known integrity, who it believes will act consistently with its own standards.
-The Company does not make facilitation payments.
-Where business is conducted in countries with laws that are less restrictive than the Company’s policies and procedures, it will seek to follow its own policies and procedures, promoting its standard of integrity wherever possible.
+The Group chooses business partners and counterparties carefully, based on merit and reputation, and only works with persons of known integrity, who it believes will act consistently with its own standards.
+The Group does not make facilitation payments.
+Where business is conducted in countries with laws that are less restrictive than the Group’s policies and procedures, it will seek to follow its own policies and procedures, promoting its standard of integrity wherever possible.

 The health and safety of the Group’s employees is of fundamental importance and is a responsibility it takes seriously.
 The Group’s small size allows the day-to-day responsibility to remain at Board level, being monitored by the Chief Executive Officer.
 The Group has both a health and safety policy and office risk assessments in place, which are reviewed on an annual basis.
 Furthermore, a commitment to health and safety is a fundamental component of any mining project, and, as part of the Group’s investment decision process, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks

 The UK Government requires that UK listed companies should report their global levels of greenhouse gas emissions in their Annual Report.
-Anglo Pacific is a relatively small organisation, with 11 employees, which means that any emission sources within its operational and financial control, such as business travel, purchase of electricity, heat or cooling by the Group, are not material in their impact.
-As the management and operation of the underlying mines generating the Group’s royalty income are outside its control, it is unable to report on these emissions.
+Anglo Pacific is a relatively small organisation, with 10 employees, which means that any emission sources within its operational and financial control, such as business travel, purchase of electricity, heat or cooling by the Group, are not material in their impact.
+As the management and operation of the underlying mines generating the Group’s royalty and stream income is outside its control, it is unable to report on these emissions.